 Lisbon moves into spring weather during March.
-It’s an excellent time to visit the city, with smaller crowds than in summer.
+It’s a great time to visit the city, with smaller crowds than in summer.

 The rain usually eases up, the skies are clear most of the days, and the temperature nudges a bit upwards.